 Stay Out of Court and Enter a Pretrial Diversion Program

 If the prosecutor is willing to allow you to enter a pretrial diversion program, doing so could make all the difference in the outcome of your case.
-This is because once you fulfill the terms of your pretrial diversion program, the prosecutor will then reduce the DUI charges against you to a lesser offense, such as a wet reckless, or perhaps even be willing to dismiss your case entirely.
-Some examples of the types of requirements you may be expected to follow once you enter a pretrial diversion program include:
+This is because once you fulfill the terms of your pretrial diversion program, the prosecutor will reduce the DUI charges against you to a lesser offense, such as a wet reckless, or even be willing to dismiss your case entirely.

 - Attending therapy sessions